 The identification of SEN is built into the overall approach to monitoring the progress and development of all pupils in school.
-Termly, pupil progress meetings support the early identification of pupils who may have SEN. Where concerns are identified an initial concerns checklist is completed and discussed with the SENDCo.
+Termly, pupil progress meetings support the early identification of pupils who may have SEN. Where concerns are identified this is discussed with the SENCo and parents/carers.